Races

 High Elf

-As the last of their kind, who follow strict religious doctrines, the High Elves are notoriously insular and one of the least welcoming of the civilized races on Aêthoril.
+As the last of their kind, the high elves, who follow strict religious doctrines, are notoriously insular and one of the least welcoming of the civilized races on Aêthoril.
 It doesn’t help that their sense of superiority is often reinforced when the quality of their craftsmanship, magic, and military prowess is tested.

 Wood Elf

-The Faelewyn, or “Wood Elves,” as they are more commonly called, once resembled their High Elf cousins.
-Today, these keepers of Aêthoril’s great forests, no longer appear as the Elves they once were.
+The Faelewyn, or “wood elves” as they are more commonly called, once resembled their high elf cousins.
+Today, these keepers of Aêthoril’s great forests no longer appear as the elves they once were.
 Having been denied shelter from the great cataclysm by the Cilindrine, the Faelewyn were spared when the Fae of the Branch interceded.

-While reclusive and cautious, the Wood Elves are fair and hospitable.
+While reclusive and cautious, the wood elves are fair and hospitable.
 They are highly attuned to nature and share a special relationship with both the flora and fauna of the great wooded hills.

-At home, the Wood Elves are monitoring the increasing growth of cults dedicated to the Fae of the Branch, who seek to return their people and potentially even their lands, back to the realm of the Fae.
+At home, the wood elves are monitoring the increasing growth of cults dedicated to the Fae of the Branch, who seek to return their people, and potentially even their lands, back to the realm of the fae.

 Deep Elf

-In the years that followed, the Ail’trist have claimed the title of Masters of the Deep, and proven to be formidable against the armies of the surface world.
-They’ve reclaimed the ruins of the city from which they were driven by the Cilindrine so long ago.
-And now, deep below, rests the great capital city of the underworld, in which the Ail’trist scheme, and the Shadow listens.
+In the years that followed, the Ail’trist claimed the title of “Masters of the Deep” and proved themselves formidable against the armies of the surface world.
+They have since reclaimed the ruins of the city from which they were driven by the Cilindrine so long ago.
+Now, deep below, rests the great capital city of the underworld, in which the Ail’trist scheme and the Shadow listens.

 Ogre

-Ogres were created by the Giants of the Storm Coast to assist in countering the “hordes of filth” that poured into Eth-ur during the first invasions of the Spiral Lords.
-Long after those wars, an unnatural cataclysmic event shattered the Storm Coast and killed off their Giant elders, leaving the Ogres both homeless and without masters.
+Ogres were created by the giants of the Storm Coast to assist in countering the hordes of filth that poured into Eth-ur during the first invasions of the Spiral Lords.
+Long after those wars, an unnatural cataclysmic event shattered the Storm Coast and killed off their giant elders, leaving the ogres both homeless and without masters.

-Over the centuries that followed, the Ogres resettled in the frigid north of Aêthoril and built a stratified martial civilization ruled by warlords.
+Over the centuries that followed, the ogres resettled in the frigid north of Aêthoril and built a stratified martial civilization ruled by warlords.
 Today, these massive masters of violence can be found throughout Aêthoril.
 Their strength and discipline has earned them a reputation as renowned soldiers, loyal mercenaries, and skilled craftsmen.

 Halfling